The Notion Club Papers: Context

+Structure and plot

 The story revolves around the meetings of an Oxford arts discussion group, the Notion Club.
 During these meetings, Alwin Arundel Lowdham discusses his lucid dreams about Númenor, a lost civilisation connected with Atlantis and with Tolkien's Middle-earth.
 Through these dreams, he "discovers" much about the Númenor story and the languages of Middle-earth (notably Quenya, Sindarin, and Adûnaic).
-While not finished, at the end of the given story it becomes clear Lowdham himself is a reincarnation of sorts of Elendil.
+While not finished, at the end of the given story it becomes clear Lowdham himself is a reincarnation of sorts of Elendil, leader of the men who escaped the destruction of Númenor.
 Other members of the Club mention their vivid dreams of other times and places.

 The Notion Club Papers is elaborately constructed.
 The main story (the Notion Club, itself the frame of the Númenor story) is set within a frame story.
-Both are set in the future; Tolkien created the work in 1945.
+Both are set in the future, after the actual time of writing, 1945.
+Embedded within the story are Tolkien's versions of European legends: King Sheave, and The Death of St. Brendan, a three-page poem also titled 'Imram'.

-In the frame story, a Mr. Green finds documents in sacks of waste paper at Oxford in 2012.
+In the frame story, a Mr. Howard Green finds documents in sacks of waste paper at Oxford in 2012.
 These documents, the Notion Club Papers of the title, are the incomplete notes of meetings of the Notion Club; these meetings are said to have occurred in the 1980s.
 The notes, written by one of the participants, include references to events that 'occurred' in the 1970s and 1980s.
 Green publishes a first edition containing excerpts from the documents.
 Two scholars read the first edition, ask to examine the documents, and then submit a full report.
-The "Notes to the Second Edition" mentions the contradictory evidence in dating the documents, and an alternative date is presented: they may have been written in the 1940s (which was of course when Tolkien actually created the matter).
+The "Notes to the Second Edition" mentions the contradictory evidence in dating the documents, and an alternative date is presented: they may have been written in the 1940s.

+Writing and publication

+J. R. R. Tolkien wrote several unfinished drafts of The Notion Club Papers in 1945.
+The 120-page fragment was published posthumously by George Allen & Unwin in the UK and by Houghton Mifflin in the US, within Sauron Defeated, the 9th volume of The History of Middle-earth, in 1992.
+The book includes in addition some 40 pages of Christopher Tolkien's commentary and notes on the abandoned novel, and reproduces examples of pages hand-written by his father.